b3neter/CostellosAdventure/README.md

 ## Acknowledgments

-* this game was inspired and developed within a course at the license [FHDW](https://www.fhdw.de/) university of applied science located in Bergisch Gladbach, GERMANY
+* this game was inspired and developed within a course at the [FHDW](https://www.fhdw.de/) university of applied science located in Bergisch Gladbach, GERMANY
 * created with :heart: